Dokosoko-AI/dokosoko-docs/src/content/docs/guides/support-reporting.md

 held ── route reactivated ──→ pending
 ```

-The submission ID is sent as `Idempotency-Key`; every attempt receives a new `X-DokoSoko-Request-ID`.
+The submission ID is sent as `Idempotency-Key`; every attempt receives a new provider-neutral `X-External-Request-ID`.
 The vendor must create no more than one external record for that ID.
 Network failures, `408`, `429`, and `5xx` retry with bounded backoff; other `4xx` responses are permanent.
 Administrators can retry held or failed records after fixing delivery.

 The endpoint returns `202 Accepted` with: